mgao14/MICB475_25W2_Team_13/Team_Meetings/Feb_12.md

   - FeSO4 vs None
   - MNP vs FeSO4
 - Can we stratify by age?
 Sex?

+4. Hypothesis: ?

-  Background information on MNP & FeSO4
+### Background Information on each Iron Supplement:
   MNP:
   - Used to fortify foods
   - Often contains iron (usually in the form of ferrous sulphate, ferrous fumarate, NaFeEDTA, or ferrous bisglycinate) and other vitamins and minerals - Need to determine which form of iron was used and dosage